|

 that, I cut out

 the words, "Happy (Significant) Birthday, Linda."
+Linda had told me

 that her party colors were pearlized gold, silver, and pastels, so I used a